unitoftime/mythfall-wiki/src/items/weapons/swords/swords.md

 - [The Khopesh](./khopesh.md)

-Other than those two, all other swords can only be obtained as drops from [Bosses].
+Other than those two, all other swords can only be obtained as drops from [Bosses]().

 [//]: <> (Add a link to the page about bosses in the future)